5 Tips for Camping in Big Sur

 3. Big Sur Camping and Hiking Packing Checklist

 Don't forget these camping and hiking essentials.
 This is not an all inclusive list, but represents gear that I find to be most important for a successful camping and hiking trip.
-We also sell some of these items in our store.

 4. Sykes Hot Springs

 Of the many attractions Big Sur has to offer, one of the best destinations is Sykes Hot Springs.
 Skye's 100°F (38°C) springs are the perfect place to relax after the strenuous 10 mile hike it takes to get there.